What is the R&D Tax Incentive?

 The ATO is responsible for financial and taxation compliance.

 Why should I consider the R&D Tax Incentive?

 Effectively, the Government is subsidizing R&D in Australia via the R&D Tax Incentive.
-If you are undertaking R&D in Australia, there is a good chance that at least some of that R&D may qualify for the R&D Tax Incentive.
+If you are undertaking R&D in Australia, there is a good chance that at least some of that R&D will qualify for the R&D Tax Incentive.
 To qualify, you need to spend more than $20,000 on R&D that is eligible under the program.
 You can claim up to 43.3% of that expenditure back from the Australian Government as a tax refund or tax credit.

 How does the R&D tax incentive work?

 The R&D Tax Incentive works by providing a tax offset or tax refund for companies claiming eligible R&D expenditure.
 To access the R&D Tax Incentive, you first need to spend more than $20,000 on eligible R&D activities and then claim a tax refund or tax offset for that expenditure.
 You need to register your R&D activities with AusIndustry first, and once you have your registration number, you can claim the tax offset or refund from the Australian Taxation Office.

 When can I claim the R&D Tax Incentive?